jennifer-magpantay/the-museum/README.md

 ## Run locally

-[Download](https://github.com/jennifer-magpantay/the-museum) or clone the project
+Download or clone the project

 ```bash
   git clone https://github.com/jennifer-magpantay/the-museum.git
 ```

-Go to the project directory
+After downloading or cloning the file, open it and go to the project's folder

 ```bash
   cd project